March 20, 2022

 ROOSEVELT LAKE

-I was fully awake by 6:30 am, but I didn’t rush to break down my tent.
-I’d walked several miles past Cottonwood Spring last night, which meant I was ahead of schedule.
-And my one goal for today was hiking the remaining three miles down to Roosevelt Marina where I planned to pick up my resupply box and there was no point in getting there before they opened for the day.
+I was fully awake by 6:30 am but didn’t rush to break down my tent.
+I’d walked several miles past Cottonwood Spring last night, so I was ahead of schedule.
+And my one goal for today was hiking the remaining three miles down to Roosevelt Marina where I planned to pick up my resupply box.
+There was no point in getting down there before they opened for the day.

-The AZT was still slick with rocks as it slowly descended toward the Roosevelt Lake.
-A trail runner headed uphill passed me near some power lines, but other than that it was a completely quiet Sunday morning out here.
+Once I got moving, I realized the AZT was still lousy and slick with rocks as it slowly descended toward Roosevelt Lake.
+A trail runner headed past me near some power lines, but other than hum it was a completely quiet Sunday morning out here.

-Down below me, I could see the outline of the marina’s docks in the distance, as well as the blue metal roof on the office holding my resupply box.
-Most AZT hikers send a box here to help with their logistics of getting through the Superstitions, Four Peaks Wilderness, and Mazatals.
+Down below me, I could see the outline of the marina’s docks in the distance and the blue metal roof on the office holding my box.
+Most AZT hikers send a box here to help with resupply through the Superstitions, Four Peaks Wilderness, and Mazatals.

 There are really only two places to resupply on the 150-mile stretch between Superior and Pine.
 Hikers can send themselves a box to Roosevelt Marina (43 miles after Superior) and/or head into Payson (84 miles after Superior).